karannb/DL_Group3-rank-n-contrast/README.md

 loss = criterion(features, labels) # features: (bs, 2, fear_dim), labels: (bs, label_dim)
 ```

-### Running
+### Running the code for the reproducibility section

-#### CV task
-Download the [AgeDB](https://ibug.doc.ic.ac.uk/resources/agedb/) dataset and extract the zip file (we contacted the authors of the AgeDB dataset for the zip password) to folder `./CNN/data`.
+Firstly, download the [AgeDB](https://ibug.doc.ic.ac.uk/resources/agedb/) dataset and extract the zip file (we contacted the authors of the AgeDB dataset for the zip password) to folder `./CNN/data`.

-Firstly, change to the CNN folder, then run the file as needed. `main_l1.py` trains the model with just L1 loss in a 1-stage setting. `main_rnc.py` trains the encoder with the RnC framework and saves it in `./save`.
+Change to the CNN folder, then run the file as needed. `main_l1.py` trains the model with just L1 loss in a 1-stage setting. `main_rnc.py` trains the encoder with the RnC framework and saves it in `./save`.
 Finally, run `main_linear.py`, which uses the trained encoder to train the regressor on top in a 2-stage setting.
 ```
 cd ./CNN